 The Graduate Award Program (GAP) provides graduate students with the skills needed to bridge the gap between research and practice, and experience in communicating research findings across disciplines.
 Participants in the GAP will gain a deep understanding of the role of evidence in policy creation and develop practical skills to increase the policy relevance and impact of their own research.

 Who is it for?

-- Outstanding graduate students whose current or proposed dissertation topics are interdisciplinary and connected to understanding how social conditions impact population health and welfare.
+We look for outstanding graduate students whose current or proposed dissertation topics are interdisciplinary and related to understanding how social conditions impact population health and welfare.
 Ideal candidates see immense value in expanding the impact of their research and are motivated to acquire new skills that will empower them to do so.

 What do students do?

-- Awardees are encouraged to use the student work space at the IHSP
+- Use student work space at the SPGH (encouraged).

 Where and when does it take place?